 How to Avoid Tattoo Copyright Infringement

 Creativity plays a large role in avoiding copyright infringement.
-It’s also crucial to note that most entities sued for tattoo-based copyright infringement are companies that recreate real-world tattoos without the tattoo artist’s consent.
+It’s crucial to note that most entities sued for tattoo-based copyright infringement are companies that recreate real-world tattoos without the tattoo artist’s consent.

 Avoiding copyright infringement is as simple as preventing copyrighted images whenever possible.
 If you’re attempting to make a faithful recreation of a real-life tattoo, you can try to receive permissions before displaying your ink.

-The second route is more straightforward and only requires you to ask yourself if your tattoo is original and creative or if it is a near-exact recreation of someone else’s intellectual property.
+The second route is more straightforward and only requires you to ask yourself if your tattoo is original and creative, or if it is a near-exact recreation of someone else’s intellectual property.
 If you have a few tattoos featuring your favorite film of television characters or imagery, there’s a good chance that your tattoo could be infringing on a copyright holder’s rights.

 Avoiding copyright infringement isn’t as tricky as it may appear.
 After thinking through your design, you can discuss any potential copyright worries with your artist.
-They’ll be able to help guide in the right direction.
+They’ll be able to guide you in the right direction.